Football as performance art: Luis Suarez’s two nutmegs on David Luiz

 One round later, though, he was probably wishing he hadn’t.

 Luis Suarez’s first nutmeg on the Brazilian is enough to be an attacking highlight of most games.

-And yes, calling it his “first nutmeg” might be a spoiler but: 1) this game took place five years ago, and 2) shut up.
+And yes, calling it his “first nutmeg” might be a spoiler but: 1) this game took place seven years ago, and 2) shut up.

 Luiz is as close as you can get to the archetype of a defensive showman.
 Part of that requires recognising when you need to play a supporting role rather than making yourself the leading man.

 As such, he reacts perfectly, continuing to jog as if he’s little more than a ghost and barely even attempting an intervention as the Barca striker becomes an equal opportunities embarrasser, holding off two more PSG challenges before beating Salvatore Sirigu.

 By leaning heavily into the idea that it’s not about you, it can be possible to convince viewers to forget it had anything to do with you at all.
 Well, until it happens for a second time, at least.

 When Suarez returns for round two less than 15 minutes later, Luiz’s subdued swagger that tries to convince us, “That’s what I wanted to happen,” is no longer an option.

 Suarez is still the star of the second act, but Luiz’s role becomes necessarily active – not that he’d want it that way.

 By effectively resuming a trot, as with the first goal, you’re accepting you’ve been schooled while hoping there are at least a few people who aren’t able to figure that out.